 Additionally, the law provides that income from separate property is community property.
 As a result, separate property principal is co-mingled with the community property income from that separate property.
 Add to these poor record keeping over the years and the product is complexity.
 This is where The Tholstrup Law Firm, L.P. can help.

+Yes, Texas is considered a community property state.
+This means that property acquired over the course of a marriage now belongs to both spouses, with shared and equal ownership.
 A court will divide the community estate of the parties in a manner that the court deems just and right, with due regard for the rights of each party and any children of the marriage.

 In Texas, property division is largely a substitute for alimony which is ordered in other states.
 There are a number of factors the court can take into account in making this division something other than a 50/50 split.